-News of recent terrorist attacks will have frightened many children and young people, but parents have the added dilemma of how to explain such things to their children.
+News of recent terrorist attacks will have frightened many people, but parents have the added dilemma of how to explain such things to their children.

 The NSPCC’s advice for any child or young person upset and anxious in light of this news is for them to talk to a trusted adult, be it a parent, teacher or Childline.

 To help parents talk to their children about terrorism the NSPCC has published the following advice:

 Listen carefully to a child’s fears and worries

 Offer reassurance and comfort and avoid complicated and worrying explanations that could leave them more frightened and confused.

 Help them find advice and support to understand distressing events and feelings.

 Children can always contact Childline free and confidentially 24/7 on 0800 1111.

 It’s also important to address bullying and abuse following the terrorist attacks.